Note: The Melitta Caffeo Solo is only available in the UK.

 Although the brewing unit is made of plastic, it gives the impression of being significantly better made than the brewing units in cheap DeLonghi models.

-Which Kinds of Milk Make Foam?
+Which Kinds of Milk Make froth?

-You can make milk foam with basically any kind of milk if you are using a cappuccinatore.
+You can make milk froth with basically any kind of milk if you are using a cappuccinatore.
 It even works with homemade almond milk, which is good news for soy milk drinkers and people who are lactose intolerant.

 Test Summary and Rating for the Melitta Caffeo CI